-Swaddled babies tend to sleep longer and cry less.
-Possibly, because they feel secure.
-Being swaddled helps prevent babies from startling themselves awake.
+Swaddled babies tend to sleep longer and cry less, possibly because they feel secure.
+Being swaddled helps keep babies from startling themselves awake.
 It also helps them feel snug and warm like they did in the womb.

-6 steps on how to swaddle a baby:
+6 Steps on How to Swaddle a Baby

-- Tuck the blanket underneath your baby
+4. Tuck the blanket underneath your baby.

 Now that you’ve swaddled your little bundle, enjoy the extra calm a swaddled baby can bring.
 Still need a little help?
 Watch the swaddle video above for a tutorial.